hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

 ![](/img/image-1.png)

 ![](/img/image-2.png)

 ![](/img/image-3.png)

-## HPE GreenLake for Containers: Cluster Blueprint layout for Kubernetes cluster
+## HPE GreenLake for Containers: Cluster blueprint layout for Kubernetes cluster

 HPE GreenLake for Containers uses cluster blueprints to define the cluster layout and other infrastructure details used to create a cluster.